 The killing of Nemesio Oseguera Cervantes, known as “El Mencho”, has set off a wave of violence and fire in Mexico.

-Oseguera, 59, was one of the founders and the leader of the Jalisco New Generation Cartel (CJNG), known for being the country's most violent drug cartel.
+Oseguera, 59, was the leader and one of the founders of the Jalisco New Generation Cartel (CJNG), an organisation known for being the country's most violent drug cartel.

-Soon after the killing of Oseguera, armed groups blocked roads and set fire to supermarkets, banks and vehicles.
+Soon after the killing of Oseguera on Sunday, armed groups blocked roads and set fire to supermarkets, banks and vehicles.
 The chaos has led to about 252 road closures in about 20 states across Mexico, the government's security cabinet reported.
-The biggest reports of violent incidents came from Jalisco, where the cartel is based.
+The biggest reports of violent incidents came from Jalisco, where the cartel began.

 Cártel de Jalisco Nueva Generación (CJNG)

 The CJNG, which was formed in 2009, is one of Mexico’s most powerful criminal organisations.
-The Jalisco state based crime syndicate had been designated a terrorist organisation by the United States.
-Since its formation the group took on an agressive approach, expanding to about 27 of Mexico's 32 states.
+In a 2025 report, the US government designated the Jalisco state based crime syndicate a terrorist organisation.
+Since its formation, the group took on an agressive approach, expanding over time, to about 27 of Mexico's 32 states.

-The group is responsible for the trafficking of high quantities of cocaine, heroin, and methamphetamine into the country.
+The group is responsible for the trafficking of high quantities of cocaine, heroin, and methamphetamine into the country, which also creates their biggest revenue.
 They are also involved in extortion and money laundering.
 According to a 2023 report by the LA Times both the Jalisco cartel and its biggest rival, Sinaloa had about 45,000 members with brokers in more than 100 countries.

 Many from the group who were arrested by the Spanish government in 2025 were involved in smuggling large amounts of the drugs inside industrial machinery from south America.
 The drugs were distributed to Spain and other European countries, El País reported.